tsumansapkota/tsumansapkota.github.io/_posts/2020-06-06-Perceptron-to-DeepNeuralNets.md

 We can see that the algorithm changes the decision boundary for each data point with an error.
 Since we will always have some error with such noisy dataset, the algorithm does not converge (find a final solution).
 We can also see the Accuracy and Error keeps fluctuating.
 This is useful to compare with other methods.
 We can guess that the fluctuations are due to optimizing for one data point at a time.
-What will happen if we update the train the function for the whole dataset?
+What will happen if we update the parameters of the function for the whole dataset?

 ###### Training Perceptron on full batch Dataset